Blog

 Firebase: Only the Essentials

-Timmy uses Firebase exclusively for signaling — coordinating the connection setup between the baby and parent devices.
-Only technical data is stored in Firestore: SDP offers (Session Description Protocol) and ICE candidates for establishing the WebRTC connection.
-This data contains no personal information and becomes invalid after a short time.
+Timmy uses Firebase for signaling, meaning coordination of connection setup between baby and parent device.
+Firestore receives technical data such as SDP offers (Session Description Protocol) and ICE candidates for WebRTC.
+They contain no personal information and become invalid after a short time.

-No audio streams, no video data, no usage profiles — none of this ever touches a Firebase server.
-The actual communication runs directly between the devices, encrypted by WebRTC.
+Audio streams, video data, and usage profiles do not belong in Firebase.
+The actual communication runs directly between the devices and is encrypted by WebRTC.

 Data Minimization in Practice